- Toggle Section About

 - Students who are not proficient in a second language will be required to take ISAL 520 or ISAL 655.
 Proficiency standards for a second language will be determined by the program director in consultation with the faculty.
 The standards are given in the student handbook.

 - Meet with department advisor and Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare intent to graduate.
-(See Graduate Graduation Check description in Admission, Enrollment and Graduation Requirements section).
+(See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).

 The Master of Arts in Missions curriculum requires a total of 58 credits.